Board Members

 Neighbourhood Watch Zone Leader

-Liases with EPS, safety orgs, Neighbourhood Watch Program Society.
+Liaises with EPS, safety orgs, Neighbourhood Watch Program Society.
 Foster community issue reporting to 311

 TRAC Ambassadors